Showing posts with label climate change. Show all posts

 Heat, wealth and denial

 The Earth is on fire – literally and politically.
-From southern Europe to the American West, from South Asia to the UK, we are witnessing heatwaves, floods and systemic breakdowns not as outliers but as the new normal.
+From southern Europe to the American West, from South Asia to the UK, we are witnessing heatwaves, floods and systemic breakdowns.
+These are not outliers but the new normal.

 And still, somehow, we go on pretending.

 The Guardian's recent opinion headline – “Why do we pretend heatwaves are fun and ignore the brutal, burning reality?” – poses exactly the right question.
-Why are inflatable paddling pools, rooftop cocktails and weather presenters chirping about “glorious sunshine” still our cultural defaults, even as climate systems tip dangerously toward the edge?
+Inflatable paddling pools, rooftop cocktails and weather presenters chirping about “glorious sunshine” are still our cultural defaults, even as climate systems tip dangerously toward the edge.

 Adaptation limits